CTSRD-CHERI/cheriplot/README.md

   Inspection tool for binary traces.
 It can dump and filter trace entries based on various parameters (e.g. $pc or memory ranges, register used...).
 - **cheriplot-provenance**
   Main tool for plots that use the pointer provenance graph.
 Produce address-map, cdf, capability-size and dereference plots.
-- **cheriplot-tracecmp**
-  Tool that compares binary and text traces to find differences.
 - **cheriplot-treedump**
   Inspection tool for the provenance graph.
 It is similar to cheriplot-tracedump but reads data from the provenance graph instead of the raw trace.
-- **cheriplot-backtrace**
-  Produces backtraces and call-graphs from cheri binary traces.

 ## License